pivotal/docs-tap/learning-center/runtime-environment/workshop-environment.md

 Values of fields in the list of resource objects can reference several predefined parameters.
 The available parameters are:

-- `workshop_ <!-- Use dashes for spacing in placeholders, not underscores. -->name` - The name of the workshop.
+- `workshop_ ` - The name of the workshop.
 This is the name of the `Workshop` definition the workshop environment was created against.
-- `environment_ <!-- Use dashes for spacing in placeholders, not underscores. -->name` - The name of the workshop environment.
+- `environment_ ` - The name of the workshop environment.
 Currently, this is the same as the name of the namespace for the workshop environment.
 Do not rely on the name and the workshop environment being the same, and use the most appropriate to cope with any future change.
-- `environment_ <!-- Use dashes for spacing in placeholders, not underscores. -->token` - The token value must be used against the workshop environment in workshop requests.
+- `environment_ ` - The token value must be used against the workshop environment in workshop requests.
-- `workshop_ <!-- Use dashes for spacing in placeholders, not underscores. -->namespace` - The namespace for the workshop environment.
+- `workshop_ ` - The namespace for the workshop environment.
 This is the namespace where all deployments of the workshop instances and their service accounts are created.
 It is the same namespace that shared workshop resources are created.
-- `service_ <!-- Use dashes for spacing in placeholders, not underscores. -->account` - The service account name is used when creating deployments in the workshop namespace.
+- `service_ ` - The service account name is used when creating deployments in the workshop namespace.
-- `ingress_ <!-- Use dashes for spacing in placeholders, not underscores. -->domain` - The host domain under which host names are created when creating ingress routes.
+- `ingress_ ` - The host domain under which host names are created when creating ingress routes.
-- `ingress_ <!-- Use dashes for spacing in placeholders, not underscores. -->protocol` - The protocol (http/https) used for ingress routes created for workshops.
+- `ingress_ ` - The protocol (http/https) used for ingress routes created for workshops.
-- `ingress_ <!-- Use dashes for spacing in placeholders, not underscores. -->secret` - The name of the ingress secret stored in the workshop namespace when secure ingress is being used.
+- `ingress_ ` - The name of the ingress secret stored in the workshop namespace when secure ingress is being used.

 To create additional namespaces associated with the workshop environment, embed a reference to `$(workshop_namespace)` in the name of the additional namespaces, with an appropriate suffix.
 Be mindful that the suffix doesn't overlap with the range of session IDs for workshop instances.